 When to contact Somerset County Council for help with care fees

 It is very important that you contact us as soon as possible when your savings drop to £30,000.
-You may be able to get some help with care fees from Somerset County Council when this happens.
-If possible visit a Community Connect drop-in, or you can phone us on 0300 123 2224.
+We may be able to give you some help with care fees when this happens.
+If possible, visit a Community Connect drop-in, or you can phone us on 0300 123 2224.

 Independent Financial Advice